The pros and cons of year-round school

 Though it may seem fun, a summer break can often lead to boredom.
 Year-round school eliminates the need to fill 12 weeks of vacation with activities to keep your child interested and engaged.

-The shorter, more intense bursts of instruction along with more breaks is another pro of year-round school, says Dr. Matthew Lynch, an education activist and the dean of the school of education, psychology, and interdisciplinary studies at Virginia Union University.
+The shorter, more intense bursts of instruction along with more breaks is another pro of year-round school, says Matthew Lynch, a writer, education activist and the former dean of the school of education, psychology, and interdisciplinary studies at Virginia Union University.

 The most obvious downside of year-round school is the effect it can have on families.
 Quality family time is important to the emotional and developmental well being of a child.
 Not having a summer break can make it difficult to schedule meaningful family time.